AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/gettingstarted.md

 You can check your consumption for PDF Services API by following the below mentioned steps :

-1. Open your browser to : <https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html>.
+1. Open the [Developer Onboarding Application](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html) on your browser.

 2. Click on the `Check Usage` button as shown in the screenshot below :